lskatz/SneakerNet/docs/PLUGINS.md

 after all plugins have created their outputs.

 Workflows are defined in [plugins.conf](../config.bak/plugins.conf).

+The exact order of plugins for all workflows can be found by running the command `SneakerNet.checkdeps.pl --list`.

 To make your own custuom workflow, edit the file under `config/plugins.conf`.
 Plugins are run in the order specified for any given workflow.
 For example: